Why Do Women Want Breast Augmentation?

 -

-Breast implant warranties are provided by the breast implant manufacturer and typically cover the cost of a replacement implant and a portion of the replacement surgical costs for implant failure in the first 10 years.
-However, the most recent Sientra® warranty is the best in the industry for both implant failure and capsular contracture.
-The other manufacturers also provide a limited warranty for capsular contracture.
-Dr. Stephens and his staff can provide copies of these warranties on request and discuss the details of these warranties during your consultation.
-Warranty information is on the manufacturers’ websites as well.
-These warranties change all of the time, so it is best to keep track of yours on file or call the office if you have questions.
-There are no warranties for other re-operative procedures; however, Dr. Stephens provides the option of a reduced fee for this within the first year after your surgery, depending on the cause and situation.
+Breast implant warranties are provided by manufacturers and typically cover the cost of a replacement implant and a portion of the replacement surgical costs for implant failure within the first 10 years.
+The Sientra® warranty is considered the best standard warranty in the industry for both implant failure and capsular contracture.
+The Motiva® Health Program Plus costs $250 and is highly recommended.
+Other manufacturers also provide a limited warranty for capsular contracture.
+Dr. Stephens’ office will provide copies of these warranties upon request and discuss their details during your consultation.
+Warranty information is also available on the manufacturer’s websites.
+Warranties may change at any time, so it is best to keep yours on file or call the office if you have questions.
+There are no warranties for other re-operative procedures; however, Dr. Stephens offers a reduced fee for this within the first year after your surgery, depending on the cause and situation.

 -

 Yes, to a variable degree, but this hasn’t increased the risk of breast cancer nor the risk of delayed diagnosis of cancer in clinical studies.
-Breast implants in the submuscular or “dual plane” interfere much less with mammography than above-muscle implants or those in the subglandular location.
-During your mammogram, your technician will do a special view called the “Eklund View” to bring the implant behind the breast tissue to minimize the areas that are not seen.
-Also, the newer digital and 3D mammograms are much better as a screening tool.
+Breast implants in the submuscular or “dual plane” interfere much less with mammography than above-muscle implants.
+During your mammogram, your technician will utilize a special view called the “Eklund View” to bring the implant behind the breast tissue, thereby minimizing the areas that are not visible.
+Newer digital and 3D mammograms are significantly more effective as a screening tool.
 Newer high-definition ultrasound systems are also much more sensitive in questionable areas as an adjunct to mammograms.
-MRI is a very sensitive way to assess for early breast cancer but is faulted on having false positives on occasion, where they see a suspicious area that turns out to be normal with biopsy.
+MRI is a very sensitive way to assess for early breast cancer, but it has more false positives, where they see a suspicious area that turns out to be normal with biopsy.

 -